Affairs of State

-Affairs of State is a 1950 Broadway comedy written and directed by Louis Verneuil.
+Affairs of State is a 1950 Broadway comedy play written and directed by Louis Verneuil.
 It opened at the Royale Theatre, then moved to the Music Box Theatre and played for a total of 610 performances.

 It was the first play Verneuil wrote in English.

+By 1952 Angela Lansbury was performing the former-Broadway play after she joined the East Coast touring production.
+Repertoire performances included 1954 at the Grand Theatre, Wolverhampton UK.